elainebroche-dev/anagram/README.md

 1. Easily determine the purpose of the website.
 2. Enter a username and have this visible on screen while the game is in progress.
-3. Choose from a list of topics to answer questions on.
+3. Choose from a list of topics to answer anagrams on.
-4. Play a round of 10 random anagram questions on the topic selected.
+4. Play a round of 10 random anagrams on the topic selected.
-5. Easily tell which question of the round is being asked.
+5. Easily tell which anagram of the round is being asked.
 6. See a running total of correct answers.
 7. See a timer to indicate how much time is left to enter an answer.
 8. Get feedback on whether or not the correct answer has been entered.